Berlioz’s ‘Béatrice et Bénédict’

 © 1969-2011 John W. Klein

 ‘Great genius will always be neglected’, John Masefield remarked; and Berlioz’s Béatrice et Bénédict, one of the most captivating of all comic operas, is a striking instance of this.
 Yet its enchantment is obvious; its overture already is incomparably gay and exhilarating, but it is also magically tender.
 It makes one wonder whether Berlioz himself was quite as gloomy as his letters at that time lead one to believe.
-The spirit of the Weber whom Berlioz idolized, the Weber of ‘Oberon’ hovers over this masterpiece, though it passes though a still more highly imaginative mind.
+The spirit of the Weber whom Berlioz idolized, the Weber of ‘Oberon’ hovers over this masterpiece, though it passes through a still more highly imaginative mind.

 In fact, it is this simple ‘pièce d’occasion’ which reveals most brilliantly Berlioz’s flair for poetry in music.
 Like Mussorgsky’s boisterous Sorochintsy Fair, it is worth a dozen more ably constructed pieces.
 It snaps its fingers at dramatic continuity and, despite the flimsiness of a libretto which mutilates Shakespeare’s nimble comedy, it achieves a truly Mozartian radiance.
 We think of the exquisite duet between Hero and Ursula (two characters who ought not to have a duet at all, and certainly not at this particular stage of the drama.)
 Then, again, we linger over the trio for women, an ensemble so enchanting that we are almost grateful that the action has come to a grinding halt.
 At such a moment we feel that any drama would be superfluous.
 In the end, we scarcely bother about action or verisimilitude, convinced every moment that we will be transported by Berlioz’s ethereal sense of beauty.